Past as Present: Confronting an American History of Racism in Charlottesville

 Two years ago, white supremacists protested the proposed removal of several Confederate monuments in Charlottesville.
 Photo: Grant Burrier

-In the orgy of hate and violence accompanying the Unite the Right rally, a white nationalist drove his car into crowded street of counter-demonstrators, murdering the young paralegal Heather Heyer.
+In the orgy of hate and violence accompanying the Unite the Right rally, a white nationalist drove his car into a crowded street of counter-demonstrators, murdering the young paralegal Heather Heyer.
 President Donald J. Trump dithered while assessing blame via Twitter and in a press conference.
 Critics and supporters argued over the police response and city council, but the facts were glaringly apparent.
 An innocent, admirable woman was murdered.

-Over 150 years after the abolition of slavery, 60 years after the end of segregation, and fresh off our first African-American president, the United States still has problem with racism.
+Over 150 years after the abolition of slavery, 60 years after the end of segregation, and fresh off our first African-American president, the United States still has a problem with racism.

 Racial Disparities